Zero-sum Stochastic Games with Asymmetric Information: Conclusion

 \subsection{Organization}

 The rest of the paper is organized as follows.
-We formulate the game in Section \ref{sec:probform} and describe a virtual game with symmetric information in Section \ref{virtual}.
-In Section \ref{sec:expanded}, we describe an expanded virtual game, establish the relationship between the values of the original and the expanded game and describe our dynamic programming characterization of the value.
-In Section \ref{sec:incomp}, we analyze the model with complete information on one side and state our results.
+We formulate the game in Section \ref{sec:probform} and construct a virtual game with symmetric information in Section \ref{virtual}.
+In Section \ref{sec:expanded}, we construct an expanded virtual game and use it provide a dynamic programming characterization of the value.
+In Section \ref{sec:incomp}, we analyze the model with complete information on one side and partial information on the other.
 We conclude the paper in Section \ref{sec:conc}.
+Proofs of key results are provided in the appendices.